MrWaloo/pymodbus/README.rst

 - :code:`pip` for those who just want to use the library
 - :code:`git clone` for those who wants to help or just are curious

-Be aware that there are a number of project, who have forked pymodbus and
+Be aware that there are a number of projects, who have forked pymodbus and

 - Seems just to provide a version frozen in time
 - Extended pymodbus with extra functionality